adarshgowdaa/GSoC_2022--R_Journal_articles_to_HTML-tests/Test_2/RJwrapper.md

-by Mr.Abc Xyz and Mr.Qwe Mnb *by Mr.Abc Xyz and Mr.Qwe Mnb*
+by Quietest Quokka and Bounciest Bilby *by Quietest Quokka and Bounciest Bilby*

-**Abstract** A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".
-You provide the data, tell 'ggplot2' how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.
+**Abstract** An abstract of less than 150 words.

 # Introduction